You must be prepared for her heat cycles if you have a female puppy.

 This sign can irritate you when the female dog sprays her urine to attract male dogs with her pheromones.

-A heat period can be a phase of real infuriation, but you must be prepared to provide care to your female dog.
+A heat period can be a phase of real infuriation, but you must be prepared to care for your female dog.

 As your female dog will be experiencing bleeding from her vulva, make sure to provide hygiene care to her.

-The blood spots should be wiped off immediately.
-Furthermore, her comfort area should be cleaned every day.
+Always wipe out the blood spots immediately.
+Furthermore, clean your dog’s comfort area every day.

-The heat cycle can take around 3 weeks in some female dogs.
+The heat cycle can take around three weeks in some female dogs.

 As the phase ends, the bleeding becomes very light or stops.